 Ceiling (c.1907), Sam Wilson, Ardkinglas, Photo: © Charlotte Lorimer

 Door Handle, Goddess Diana (c.1907), Ardkinglas, Photo: © Charlotte Lorimer

-Sir Robert Lorimer’s journeys with Sir William Burrell were quests of collection.
+Robert Lorimer’s journeys with William Burrell were quests of collection.
 When Burrell, a wealthy shipping merchant, became engaged to Connie Mitchell, Robert wrote, “Wants me to be best man.
 I’m awfully pleased about it.
 He’s rolling in money and 38 so its time he was spliced and she is extremely pretty, most refined girl, with a quite angelic temper.
 I should think it knocks our foreign trips on the head, these delightful three trips.
 I look back on them with such huge pleasure.”
 Robert counted ninety antiques shops that he visited with Burrell across Europe in France, Germany, Belgium and Holland.
-John wrote that his younger brother “had a very powerful expression in his eye, which probably meant that he was extraordinarily observant.
+Of Robert, John Henry wrote that “had a very powerful expression in his eye, which probably meant that he was extraordinarily observant.
 This helped his gift for collecting.
 He would go into some small dealers where another could see only rubbish, and with an eye like a hawk fix on some one thing worth having.”
 William James Lorimer, Robert’s grandson and Senior Director of Estates, Appraisals and Valuations at Christies, reflected that what made Robert a truly great collector was that he would sell pieces in order to buy better ones.